-This bill amends various sections of Alaska's laws related to the child care assistance and grant programs, primarily by replacing the term "day care" with "child care" to better encompass the range of services offered.
-It introduces new requirements for program administration, including a sliding fee scale for parent contributions, a subsidy rate based on market studies, and incentives for employers to create on-site or near-site child care facilities.
-Additionally, it mandates that child care facilities receiving grants prioritize low-income children and prohibits discrimination based on disability or socioeconomic status.
+This bill amends various sections of Alaska's laws concerning the child care assistance and grant programs, primarily by replacing the term "day care" with "child care" to better reflect the range of services offered.
+It introduces new administrative requirements, including the creation of a sliding fee scale for parent contributions and the use of market rate studies to set subsidy rates.
+Additionally, it mandates that child care facilities receiving grants prioritize children from low-income families and prohibits discrimination based on disability or socioeconomic status.
+The bill also allows the Department of Health to amend the state plan for the child care assistance program to comply with federal requirements and includes a retroactivity clause effective from July 23, 2024.

 Statutes affected: SB0095A, AM SB 95, introduced 02/12/2025: 47.05.030, 47.25.001, 47.25.095, 47.05.085, 11.56.210, 47.25.011, 47.25.021, 47.25.031, 47.25.041, 47.25.051, 47.25.071